Originally published in the LVI Visions Magazine, Spring 2016

 We inserted a beautiful full mouth of porcelain on Dave in January.
 Aurum Ceramic provided beautiful porcelain restorations.
 We created a natural smile design that maintained our bite position.
 Dave remains pain-free and completely free of the ineffective medications.
 By helping this one patient, my team and I were also able to indirectly help thousands across the globe.

 Dave has returned back to his calling and work of fundraising.
 He jokes that my team and I were his top fundraisers in 2015!
 He travels across the globe to rally the masses for his humanitarian efforts to end suffering.
-He speaks to crowds about his own journey of suffering from TMJ disorder.
+He speaks to crowds about his own journey of suffering from the many TMJ symptoms that led to TMD disorder.
 He talks about the power that Neuromuscular Dentistry had in helping him gain his new life and new smile.